Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can function with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
-This is a wonderful alternative for specific northern regions, but additional land must be available in order to install the proper piping for a geothermal system.
+In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a great alternative for specific northern climates, but more land must be available in order to install the necessary piping for a geothermal system.

 We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.

 If you still aren’t convinced which system is best for your home, call Peitz Service Experts to schedule a no-charge in-home quote.
 We are here to answer any and all of your questions to make sure you make the right choice for your home.